Guide to Applying for Federal Student Loans

 All student loans must be repaid.

-Based on a student’s Cost of Attendance the student may be eligible to apply for Grad Plus loans which requires a separate application be completed and a credit history report be processed.
+Based on a student’s Cost of Attendance the student may be eligible to apply for Grad Plus loans.
+These loans require a separate application and a credit history report will be pulled.
 A student will be accepted or denied based on this report.

 Complete Entrance Counseling – Go to https://studentloans.gov/myDirectLoan/index.action, sign-in, select “Complete Counseling,” and then select “Entrance Counseling.”
 All first-time BTS student loan borrowers are required to complete this step.

 Complete Master Promissory Note – Go to https://studentloans.gov/myDirectLoan/index.action, sign-in, select “Complete Master Promissory Note,” and then select “Subsidized/Unsubsidized.”
-Master Promissory Notes are valid for a period of 10 years.
-If you have had student loans through the Department of Education within the last 10 years you may have already completed this requirement.
+Master Promissory Notes are valid for ten years.
+If you have had student loans through the Department of Education within the last ten years, you may have already completed this requirement.

-Notify BTS’ Financial Aid Office when you have completed these steps.
+Notify the BTS’ Financial Aid Office when you have completed these steps.

 Maintaining Eligibility for Federal Student Loans